WordPress optimize

 In any case, our experience has shown that there is no direct correlation between the length of a waterfall and the actual loading speed.
 At least up to a certain limit: with significantly more than 100 requests, there is definitely potential for savings in most cases.

 If your website exceeds this threshold, you should take a closer look at your HTTP requests.
 For example, our homepage loads with over 130 HTTP requests.
-So there is potential for optimization here.
+So there is potential for optimisation here.
 If your waterfall contains more than 100 requests, take a close look at which of them you can do without.

-Tip #2: Recognize loading time
+Tip #2: Recognise loading time

-The maximum value on your X axis is essential for analyzing the loading speed: Here you can see how much time elapses until your website is completely rendered.
+The maximum value on your X axis is essential for analysing the loading speed: Here you can see how much time elapses until your website is completely rendered.
 The smaller this value is, the better.

 If the maximum value of your X axis is above 10, you should definitely look at the loading speed of your website.
 The total loading time of your website should be less than 10 seconds.

-Tip #3: Recognize perceived loading time
+Tip #3: Recognise perceived loading time

 Fortunately, you can also get to the bottom of this perceived loading time using waterfall charts.
 As far as we know, Webpagetest is the only free tool that differentiates between the technically measured loading time and the loading time perceived by the user.